When your deciding on the wardrobe for your children’s book characters, what kinds of things do you take into consideration?

 • Nighttime light comes from the moon, stars, or artificial lighting like windows, lamps etc.

-Above: nighttime illustrations that use light from lamps, fires, and a bit of an imaginary ‘northern lights’ style background…just to have somewhere to put the text! (from “Maybe A Whale” written by Kirsten Pendreigh, illustrations by me)
+Above; nighttime illustrations that use light from lamps, fires, and a bit of an imaginary ‘northern lights’ style background…just to have somewhere to put the text! (from “Maybe A Whale” written by Kirsten Pendreigh, illustrations by me)

 How to Make Familiar Settings Interesting with Color